rudresh051/CSE/courses/CS50AI/Lecture2_knowledge.md

 * goal test - check statement we're trying to prove
 * path cost function - number of steps in proof.

+## Resolution

+**Resolution** is a rule of inference used in propositional logic and first-order logic, particularly within automated theorem proving.
+It is the primary method in **resolution-based theorem proving** and is widely employed in AI for reasoning tasks such as logical deduction, SAT solvers, and other systems based on formal logic.
+The resolution method involves combining clauses to produce new clauses, aiming to derive a contradiction (typically represented by the empty clause, ⊥) to prove the validity of a given statement.

+### Key Concepts in Resolution

+1. **Clause**: A clause is a disjunction (OR) of literals.
+A literal is an atomic proposition (like `P`, `Q`, etc.) or its negation (`~P`).
+For example:
+   - `P ∨ Q ∨ ~R` is a clause.

+2. **Conjunctive Normal Form (CNF)**: Resolution operates on sentences in **Conjunctive Normal Form**, where the formula is expressed as a conjunction (AND) of clauses, each of which is a disjunction (OR) of literals.
+For example:
+   \[
+   (P \lor Q) \land (\sim P \lor R)
+   \]
+   Every propositional logic formula can be converted into CNF.

+3. **Unification (for first-order logic)**: In first-order logic, resolution also requires **unification**, a process of finding substitutions that make different logical expressions identical.

+### Resolution Rule

+The **Resolution Rule** allows you to infer a new clause from two existing clauses that contain complementary literals (i.e., one contains a literal, and the other contains its negation).

+#### In propositional logic, the resolution rule can be formalized as:
+If you have two clauses:
+1. `A ∨ P`
+2. `B ∨ ~P`

+Where `P` is a literal and `~P` is its negation, you can resolve these two clauses to infer a new clause:
+\[
+A \lor B
+\]
+This is done by canceling out the complementary literals `P` and `~P`.

+#### Example:
+Suppose you have two clauses:
+1. `P ∨ Q` (Clause 1)
+2. `~P ∨ R` (Clause 2)

+By applying the resolution rule on `P` and `~P`, you can infer:
+\[
+Q \lor R
+\]
+This is the new clause obtained by resolving the two original clauses.

+### How Resolution is Used in AI

+1. **Proof by Refutation (Resolution Refutation)**:
+   The most common use of resolution in AI is in **proof by refutation**.
+The method involves:
+   - **Negating the statement** to be proved.
+   - Converting all statements into **Conjunctive Normal Form** (CNF).
+   - Repeatedly applying the **resolution rule** to derive new clauses.
+   - The goal is to eventually derive an empty clause (⊥), which represents a contradiction.
+If a contradiction is found, the negation of the statement must be false, meaning the original statement is true.

+#### Steps in Proof by Refutation:
+1. **Negate the Conclusion**: Assume the negation of the statement you want to prove.
+2. **Convert to CNF**: Convert the premises and the negated conclusion to conjunctive normal form.
+3. **Apply Resolution**: Use the resolution rule on pairs of clauses to infer new clauses.
+4. **Derive Contradiction**: Continue applying the resolution rule until you derive the empty clause (⊥).
+This indicates that the original statement is true.

+2. **SAT Solvers**: Resolution is a foundational method used in **Boolean Satisfiability (SAT) solvers**, where the task is to determine whether a given propositional logic formula can be satisfied.
+By applying resolution, these solvers can identify whether a formula is unsatisfiable by attempting to derive a contradiction.

+3. **First-Order Logic**: In first-order logic, resolution requires unification to deal with variables.
+The unification process identifies substitutions for variables that make different terms identical, allowing resolution to be applied.

+### Example of Resolution Refutation (Propositional Logic)
+Consider the following premises:
+1. `P => Q` (if P, then Q)
+2. `Q => R` (if Q, then R)
+3. `~R` (R is false)

+We want to prove that `~P` (P is false).

+1. Convert to CNF:
+   - `P => Q` becomes `~P ∨ Q`
+   - `Q => R` becomes `~Q ∨ R`
+   - `~R` is already in CNF.

+2. Add the negation of what we want to prove, `P`.

+   The clauses we have are:
+   - Clause 1: `~P ∨ Q`
+   - Clause 2: `~Q ∨ R`
+   - Clause 3: `~R`
+   - Clause 4: `P`

+3. Apply the resolution rule:
+   - Resolve Clause 1 (`~P ∨ Q`) with Clause 4 (`P`) to get `Q`.
+   - Resolve Clause 2 (`~Q ∨ R`) with `Q` to get `R`.
+   - Resolve `R` with Clause 3 (`~R`) to get the empty clause (⊥).

+Since we've derived a contradiction (⊥), the original assumption (`P`) must be false, so `~P` is true.

+### Advantages of Resolution in AI
+- **Completeness**: Resolution is **refutation complete**, meaning that if a formula is unsatisfiable (false), resolution will eventually derive a contradiction.
+- **Uniformity**: The resolution method provides a uniform rule that can be applied systematically to all clauses, making it simple to automate in reasoning systems.

+### Limitations
+- **Efficiency**: Although resolution is complete, it can be computationally expensive, especially for large or complex sets of clauses.
+- **Exponential Blowup**: In some cases, the number of clauses generated during resolution can grow exponentially, making it impractical for certain applications.

+### Conclusion
+Resolution is a powerful inference method in AI, used to derive new facts from known ones and to prove the validity of statements via refutation.
+It is particularly useful in areas like theorem proving, logic programming, and SAT solving, forming the backbone of many automated reasoning systems.
+1. P v Q
+2. ~P

+=>
+Q

+P v Q1 v Q2 v ... v Qn
+~P

+Q1 v Q2 v ...
+Qn